wxbbuaa2011/Open-DLA-Performance-Profiler/README.md

 ## Open-DLA-Performance-Profiler

-Performance profiling for neural network, deep learning and machine learning models on different openDLA architectures
+Portable (Windows) performance profiler for deep neural network.
+Give you the performance guideline of the model running on different openDLA architectures.

 The **openDLA** is based on the open project [NVDLA](http://nvdla.org/index.html).